 - Cat Girl: This series is credited with popularizing the cat-girl type.

 - Cram School: Tokio failed his university entrance exams.
+He's supposed to attend prep school, but he skips without his parents knowing.

 - Crazy Cat Lady: Or Man — the neighbourhood cat maniac sits on the fence between this and Kindhearted Cat Lover.
 On the creepy side, he roams the streets with a net for catching cats.
 On the nicer side, he takes them home to pamper and care for them in his luxurious apartment.

-- Eek, a Mouse!!: Chibi-Neko gives a present to Fumiko, with predictable results.
+- Eek, a Mouse!!: Chibi-Neko gives a "present" to Fumiko, with predictable results.

 - I'm Taking Her Home with Me!: Chibi-Neko's effect on Tokio, and his literal reaction to finding her in the street.